-This wedding vocabulary post is a compilation of wedding word association.
-It’s a list of some common and not so common wedding words and their meaning in simple English.
-We in the wedding industry hear and use these terminologies frequently without stopping to think about it.
-However, when a couple starts to think about planning their wedding, they will get all these words thrown at them like they are playing dodgeball 😍 !
+This wedding vocabulary post is a compilation of wedding word associations.
+It’s a list of some common and not-so-common wedding words and their meaning in simple English.
+We in the wedding industry hear and use these terminologies frequently without stopping to think about them.
+However, when a couple starts to think about planning their wedding, they will get all these words thrown at them like they are playing dodgeball!

 What the heck is an Appliqué, you wonder as you shop for your dress?
 Don’t worry!
 This is the exact reason why I wrote this wedding vocabulary post.
-I want you to look super smart when you start planning your wedding, and you sat down with your vendors.
+I want you to look super smart when you start planning your wedding and you sit down with your vendors.

 So, let’s get on with the wedding vocabulary, shall we?